Course "Poster Presentation: Way to a Great International Conference"

-This course is focused on analysing, studying, and creating a research poster.
+This course aims to analyze the requirements and create an academic/scientific poster presentation.
 Posters now are one of the most prevailing means of presenting information at different conferences.
 However, a poster presentation as a genre is often neglected, and conference participants experience difficulty making posters engaging and efficient.
 Conference delegates often suffer from the so-called paradox of choice, when there are too many presentations on display, but few stand out.

-This course aims to provide you with the instruments for delivering an effective poster presentation, starting from its planning and design to oral presentation.
-We will try to make your poster practices more efficient in meeting the needs of the academic community.
+This course will provide participants with the instruments for delivering an effective poster presentation: starting from its planning and design to oral presentation.
+We will try to make your poster practices more efficient in meeting the needs of the academic/scientific community.

 Trainer: Ekaterina Redkina is a psychologist and a qualified EFL teacher with more than 10 years of experience.
 She is a CELTA, TKT CLIL, IHCAM and DELTA (M1-2) holder, and a Fulbright scholar.
 Currently, she teaches academic and professionally oriented skills to Russian psychology students at Lomonosov Moscow State University.
 Her primary interests are CLIL, ESP, EAP, lesson frameworks, syllabus and materials design, and the use of information technology in the ELT practice.